jsr6720/goodreads-csv-to-md/posts/2018-09-07-get-paid-more-and-promoted-faster.md

 ## My Review 3/5

+### Date Read
+2018/09/07

+### Date Added
+2018/09/07

-Quick read which is a collection of business truisms.<br/><br/>Come in early, stay late, choose your life.
+My Thoughts: Quick read which is a collection of business truisms.<br/><br/>Come in early, stay late, choose your life.
 Succeed.
 I suppose the best two ways are choosing industry and company and projects above all else.

 ---